A cryptanalyst is an individual who can decode coded data and convert it to plain text that can be understood with ease by a common man.

 Cryptographers often perform cryptanalyst roles as part of their responsibilities.
 Job vacancies for cryptanalysts in the public sector, that is, those hired by different government agencies, are seldom advertised on traditional job boards.

-To even log into the website, you must have a security clearance.
+Since almost all government cryptanalyst positions need high-level security clearances, this is the case.
 Applying directly to government agencies such as the FBI, CIA, DHS, NSA, and others is probably your best bet for breaking into cryptanalysis.